qdrant/landing_page/qdrant-landing/content/blog/using-qdrant-and-langchain.md

 - For best integration with LangChain, read the [official LangChain documentation](https://python.langchain.com/docs/integrations/vectorstores/qdrant/).

-- For all other cases, [Qdrant documentation](https://qdrant.tech/documentation/integrations/langchain/) is the best place to get thebe.
+- For all other cases, [Qdrant documentation](https://qdrant.tech/documentation/integrations/langchain/) is the best place to get there.

 > We offer additional support tailored to your business needs.
 [Contact us](https://qdrant.to/contact-us) to learn more about implementation strategies and integrations that suit your company.